nantrinh/postit_app_walkthrough/lesson_3/README.md

   - Require a username and password.
   - Username must be unique.
   - Password must be at least 5 characters long.
-- Prevent users from editing other users' profiles.
+- Prevent users from editing other users' profiles and other users' posts.
 - Display a user's posts and comments in the users `show` view.
 - Add a link to edit the user's profile in the users `show` view.
 - Link to the `show` view for a user wherever you have the user name displayed.